 There are national stalking organisations who can help with this specific issue, and it can also be included in a civil claim, which is set out in more detail bellow.

 Should I tell the police I am being harassed?

 In some cases, the harassment or stalking will be so serious that we will advise you to speak to the police as well as instructing us, if you have not already done so.

 In those circumstances, you will be entitled to claim monetary compensation from your harasser using our services, as well as the police dealing with them via criminal proceedings.
 Criminal and civil proceedings can run in conjunction with each other, which can be an effective way of putting as much pressure as possible upon your harasser.

-The criminal justice system can impose remedies for you such a non-molestation orders, which can be a very effective way to get the harassment to stop, at minimal cost to you.
+The criminal justice system can impose remedies for you such as stalking prevention orders, harassment prevention orders, or non-molestation orders, which can be a very effective way to get the harassment and stalking to stop, at minimal cost to you.
 However, this does not provide you with any financial compensation.